dragomano/Light-Portal/docs/basics/customizing.md

 * Use an image from the page content
 * Address of your organization
 * Phone of your organization

+## Categories
+In this section, you can manage categories for categorizing portal pages.
+If you need it, of course.

 ## Panels
 In this section, you can change some of the settings for existing portal panels and customize the display (direction) of blocks in these panels.